The NIKONOS all-weather camera: capturing the world in any conditions

 No.6 | 1963 | Capturing “the unexplored”

 In 1963, Nikon presented the NIKONOS all-weather camera to the world.
-Its durability and usability would inspire progress toward modern action cameras.
-In this article, we trace the innovative technology and impact of this product, which was welcomed not only by underwater photographers but also those in many other fields, such as Antarctic research.
+Its durability and usability would inspire progress toward modern wearable cameras and action cameras.
+In this article, we trace the innovative technology and impact of this product, which was welcomed not only by underwater photographers but also by those in many other fields, such as Antarctic research.

 Contents supervisor: WIRED JAPAN, Japanese text: Shuto Mizutani, Photography: Junpei Kato, Editing: Shinya Yashiro